How Much Debt Can I Have and Still Qualify for a VA Loan?

 This is one of several compensating factors that could help you qualify for a VA loan even if you have a debt ratio above the threshold mentioned earlier.

-Putting some money down could also help you qualify for a VA loan with high DTI ratio.
+Furthermore, putting money down could also help you qualify for a VA loan with a high DTI ratio.
 You’re not required to make a down payment when using a VA loan.
-In fact, that’s one of the features that attracts borrowers to this program in the first place.
+That’s one of the features that attracts borrowers to this program in the first place.
 It allows for 100% financing.

-But there are scenarios where a borrower can improve their chance for approval by making a down payment of some kind, and that includes having a high debt load.
+However, there are scenarios where a borrower can improve their chance for approval by making a down payment, including having a high debt load.